Knife Steels

 Con: Tougher and better Edge retention carbon steels available

-Generic steel normally with an unknown manufacturer - varying quality.
+Generic steel normally from an unknown manufacturer - varying quality.

 80CrV2

 Sometimes called 1080 'plus' or something like that.
-0.8 % Carbon makes a great all-rounder.
+0.8 % Carbon makes a great all-rounder and it's very tough.
 Used a lot for forging.

 Pro: Cheap